marcoaam/CV/README.md

 Marco Araujo
 =========

 I am a fast learning, goal oriented person who loves technology, likes to create new things and exceed expectations.
+I currently work at CompareTheMarket.com as a Software Engineer.

 Code examples